AstraZeneca/runnable/docs/getting_started/why-magnus.md

 ## Near Zero code change from local to production

 Magnus was designed to make data science teams closer to operational world.
-The code and orchestraton are ready to be productionized as soon as you are ready.
+The code and orchestration are ready to be productionized as soon as you are ready.
 The only change to enable that would be a config (even simpler if you use variables, [check here](../../concepts/dag/#parameterized_definition)).